lithops-cloud/lithops/CONTRIBUTING.md

 $ python3 -m lithops.tests.tests_main
 ```

-Notice that if you didn't set a local Lithops's config file, you need to provide it as a json file path via `-c <CONFIG>` flag.

-Before adding new tests for existing / new features, please follow the guidelines in docs/testing.md
+Please follow the guidelines in [docs/testing.md](docs/testing.md) for more details.

-Alternatively, for debugging purposes, you can run specific tests by `-t <TESTNAME>`.
-For more options please check docs/testing.md or run `verify --help`.